 Eventually almost all homeowners reach that point where they begin to ask themselves, even if they love their current home, “is it time to move?”
 But since doing so is a major decision – and a major lifestyle change – making a move does call for some serious thought and consideration.
-However, that being said, here are five big signs that it may indeed be time for you and your family to move on.
+However, that being said, here are five big signs that it may indeed be time for you and your family to move on – and up – to a bigger, better Waterloo Region home.

-It’s Time for School: Another consideration for some is school.
+Another consideration for some is school.
 In your pre-child days you probably didn’t really care too much about which school district your home fell into.
 Once you have kids though that usually changes big time.
-In fact in a 2015 Back to School survey by Realtor.com, in fact, found that three out of five North American homebuyers with children said that purchasing a home within a specific school district was important to them.
+In fact in a Back to School survey by Realtor.com found that three out of five North American homebuyers with children said that purchasing a home within a specific school district was important to them.